Already have labs? Get a free clinical review Upload now

 • A 2019 pilot study reported reduced weight and waist measures after 6 weeks of red light sessions done 2 times per week, but the trial was small and did not tightly track diet or exercise.

-• In studies that did find body size changes, the devices were typically low level laser light therapy, which is stronger and more targeted than most consumer “red light” sauna panels and masks.
+• In studies that did find body size changes, the devices were typically laser based low level laser therapy systems rather than the LED “red light” sauna panels and masks most consumers use at home.

 • One small study found better abdominal fat and circumference changes when near infrared light was paired with treadmill walking compared with a sham belt, suggesting rrt for weight loss may work best as an exercise add on.